This article is about the business value of design.

 Change or a new vision can be the answer to the challenges a company faces.
 Leaders help to implement the answer, but designers find the right question to answer.

 A company, especially if it has been around for some time, has a certain status quo.
 This has been shaped by a company’s successes and it determines how things are done.

-But in the longer term, this is also a threat, and a frustration for some employees.
-It is difficult to change, processes do not run smoothly or a culture is unhealthy.
+But in the longer term, this is also a threat and frustration for some employees.
+It is difficult to change, processes do not run smoothly or culture is unhealthy.

 An organization that is designed for design requires collaboration, in which traditional silos have to be broken.
 It also creates a culture where it is possible to develop new products, services and processes.